awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example2.md

    aws s3 ls s3://DOC-EXAMPLE-BUCKET --profile UserDave
    ```

    Dave does not have any other permissions\.
-So if he tries any other operation—for example, the following get bucket location—Amazon S3 returns permission denied\.
+So if he tries any other operation—for example, the following get bucket lifecycle configuration—Amazon S3 returns permission denied\.

    ```
-   aws s3api get-bucket-location --bucket DOC-EXAMPLE-BUCKET --profile UserDave
+   aws s3api get-bucket-lifecycle-configuration --bucket DOC-EXAMPLE-BUCKET --profile UserDave
    ```

 **Test using AWS Tools for Windows PowerShell**